 There is value in isolating certain issues and making progress where progress is possible even if all the sources of friction in a relationship cannot be addressed.
-Although many critics of the JCPOA claimed that the agreement did not address the broader U.S. concerns related to Iran's regional policies, ballistic missile program, among others, it is the separation of the nuclear issue from the rest of the contentious items on agenda that helped to reach the agreement.85
+Although many critics of the JCPOA claimed that the agreement did not address the broader U.S. concerns related to Iran's regional policies, ballistic missile program, among others, it is the separation of the nuclear issue from the rest of the contentious items on agenda that helped to reach the agreement.84

-3. Multilateral negotiations are difficult, but could eventually be more successful than bilateral.
+3. Multilateral negotiation could eventually be more successful than bilateral.

-As the IAEA Director General Yukiya Amano believed, 'even complex and challenging issues can be tackled effectively if all parties are committed to dialogue - not dialogue for its own sake, but dialogue aimed at achieving results'.
-Apart
+As the IAEA Director General Yukiya Amano believed, 'even complex and challenging issues can be tackled effectively if all parties are committed to dialogue - not dialogue for its own sake, but dialogue aimed at achieving results'.85 It is politically harder to quit an agreement negotiated multilaterally, and even after one quits, the deal does not immediately cease to exist, which makes multilateral agreements more sustainable.